 Early dental care is very important in the prevention of tooth and gum disease.
 While hard kibble and chew toys can help decrease tartar build-up, nothing can substitute for periodic brushing.
 Your puppy’s first toothbrush, as well as a handout on home brushing techniques, are included in the program.

-We recommend spaying/neutering at 4-6 months of age.
+to determine the best age for your dog.
 This helps prevent unwanted litters, undesirable heat periods, behavior problems (spraying, roaming, fighting, and mounting), reproductive tract infections, and cancer.
 If done before one year of age, members receive a 10% discount.
 NOTE: If your puppy is in heat, pregnant, or nursing at the time of surgery, there is an additional charge.

 We recommend placing a small microchip under the skin, which will allow humane organizations, animal shelters, and veterinarians to identify your dog if he or she gets lost.
 Members receive a 10% discount on this service.